seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Presenting a letter*

 **CLOTEN**
-Let’s see’t.
+Let's see't.
 I will pursue her
-Even to Augustus’ throne.
+Even to Augustus' throne.

 **PISANIO**
 *\[Aside]*
 Or this, or perish.
-She’s far enough; and what he learns by this
+She's far enough; and what he learns by this
 May prove his travel, not her danger.

 **CLOTEN**